gerrgg/gregbastianelli/README.md

 ## Todo

-- Add a tag or meta to fix code highlighting
 - Post sub-titles (wp backend metadata)
 - Table of contents (parse a > header)
 - Add filter/order by to archive's